nmaekawa/deprecated-catchpy-provision/README.md

 ansible provisioning for catchpy backend service

 # disclaimer
-for demo purposes only! provided to show how to setup a catchpy vagrant installation and support to this repo is OUT-OF-SCOPE at this time.
+for demo purposes only! provided only to show how to setup a catchpy vagrant installation and support to this repo is OUT-OF-SCOPE at this time.